Arrange a Masterclass

 The CSS is written in Sass, and built on top of inuitcss. inuitcss is a free, open-source, Sass-based, OOCSS framework with a strong focus on performance, scalability, and a small footprint.
 This is then built into ITCSS, a CSS architecture of mine which is designed to aid the growth and maintainability of CSS projects.

+The site is intentionally fairly lean.
 Your system font is used to give a familiar feel and to help improve performance.
-Responsive testing was made possible by Finch, an incredible tool for exposing local dev sites to the open internet.
 SpeedCurve and Treo help keep CSS Wizardry fast.

-The photograph used on the homepage’s masthead is of me speaking at DotYork, and was taken by Jim Poyner.
+The photograph used on the homepage’s masthead is of me speaking at Digital Labin, and was taken by Marin Cuk Vurnek of EVENTography.

 CSS Wizardry’s roadmap and task list are viewable on a public Trello board, and all of the code that powers it can be found on GitHub.
 Feel free to take a look round, but please don’t steal anything.